English

-The English Faculty’s intent is to inspire a love of English, both Language and high quality Literature.
-This will open doors in thinking and connect students to the issues, ideas and feelings which shape our lives, thus encouraging students to find their voice in the world.
-This is, indeed, the human experience.
+The English faculty’s intent is to inspire a love of English, both Language and Literature and to develop an appreciation of the arts.
+This will open doors in thinking and connect students of all backgrounds to the key knowledge, ideas and perspectives which shape our lives, thus enabling students to find their voice in a changing world.

 We have a thematic, fresh and creative curriculum in years 7-9, with students studying the literary canon alongside new, contemporary fiction that embeds the skills required for GCSE and beyond.